 The Duralex factory in France invented the tempering process for glassware and its Picardie Glassware line of glassware sets is the top seller among tempered lines.
 It’s used in restaurants, cafes, and bars worldwide and also sold in retail sets for home use.

-2. Annealed Glasses: A Break-Resistant Glassware Option
+2. Annealed & Rim-Tempered Break-Resistant Glassware

 Annealing is another heat-treated process that produces durable, break-resistant glassware.
 Annealing glass involves a controlled cooling stage which reduces the molecular stress and fracture points common to plain glassware.
 The result is very durable glassware that, if broken, cleaves into a few large pieces rather than hundreds of razor-sharp shards.